emissary-ingress/emissary/docs/reference/tls/cleartext-redirection.md

 As shown above, Ambassador performs this http -> https redirection by issuing a `301` redirect to `https://<hostname>/`.
 The `<hostname>` represents the domain name/IP address and port of the incoming request.
 This means if a port is defined on an incoming request, it will be redirected to https on that port.
 Because of this, cleartext redirection is not supported when using non-default http and https ports.

+Also, if you use multiple `TLSContext`s, it doesn't matter which `TLSContext` sets `redirect_cleartext_from`.
+However, it is an error to attempt to set `redirect_cleartext_from` on multiple distinct ports in multiple distinct `TLSContext`s.

 ## Protocol-based Redirection

 Ambassador can perform HTTP -> HTTPS redirection based off the protocol of the incoming request.
 This is done by checking the `x-forwarded-proto` header that can be set by an L7 load balancer or proxy sitting in front of Ambassador.